estevE11/hbxg/notes.md

 # Update 2024

-The idea is to collect by hand (initially) all the data necessary about shots (Jump start, jump end(shot) and Goal/No Goal).
+The idea is to collect by hand (initially) all the data necessary about shots.
 Then we will use a machine learning algorithm that given coordinates will give the change of the shot being goal or not.

+### New factors:
+- Jump position
+- Shot position
+- Goal/No Goal